 - Assign ownership: The agreement can clearly spell out what percentage of the company is owned by each member, including how much capital they contributed and how any expenses and profits should be shared.
 This will help avoid any disagreements with your partners down the road.

 - Succession and dissolution: The agreement can also include explicit details about who gets your share of the business if something happens to you and how things will be divided up if the business dissolves.

-An Operating Agreement is considered a legally binding document in the state of Idaho.
+An operating agreement is considered a legally binding document in the state of Idaho.
 This means it should be drafted carefully.
-The right partner can help you with an Operating Agreement at a surprisingly affordable cost, using an existing customizable template to expedite the process.
+If you’re unsure as to how to start creating an operating agreement for your LLC, we offer a customizable Idaho operating agreement template to help get you started.
 In terms of peace of mind alone, it’s a prudent investment.

 Step 5: Apply for an EIN

-You will need an IRS Employer Identification Number (EIN) if you have more than one LLC member, have employees, or meet certain other criteria.
-You can obtain an EIN by completing the application on the IRS website.
+You will need an IRS Employer Identification Number (EIN), also referred to as a Tax ID Number or Federal Tax Identification Number, if you have more than one LLC member, have employees, or meet certain other criteria.

 Your company may need to register with the Idaho State Tax Commission.
 Whether your company needs to follow this step will depend on the exact taxes it will be collecting and/or has been collecting from the state and whether you have employees.